Kallibek/designing-hr-database/readme.md

 ### CRUD Operations

-#### Question 1: Return a List of Employees with Job Titles and Department Names
+#### Query 1: Return a List of Employees with Job Titles and Department Names
 This query retrieves the current employment assignments by selecting employees whose `end_dt` is NULL.

 ```sql